afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w4-notes.md

 <img src="./resources/w4/img/l3-time-to-collision7.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- Estimation-based approaches are outside the scope of this video, but we've included an extensive set of links to estimation-based methods in the supplemental materials.
+- Estimation-based approaches are outside the scope of this lesson, but we've included an extensive set of links to estimation-based methods in the supplemental materials.
 - The algorithm for the simulation-based approach takes as input a list of dynamic objects D, with their predicted paths including the planned path for the ego vehicle.
 - The time between simulation prediction steps DT if sim, and any parameters needed to define the collision checking approach to be used.
 - Be it polygon intersection requiring the object footprints, or circle checking requiring the number of circles, and their spacing relative to the object position.